 How Sandy's Path Could Chart A Course For Romney's Victory

-Over the pre-election weekend, we began hearing people, mostly Republicans, say that if Mitt Romney does not win the presidency this week it will be because of Superstorm Sandy.
+Over the pre-election weekend, we began hearing people, mostly Republicans, say that if Mitt Romney does not win the presidency this week it will be because of superstorm Sandy.

 That could be savvy analysis, or it could be the first signs of a search for an excuse.
 Either way, it's premature.
 For the moment, the Romney campaign should be looking for a way to turn the storm to its benefit.

 The first thing to be learned from Sandy is trajectory.
-Sandy began its destructive tour of the American mainland in Florida, and that is where the former governor of Massachusetts needs to begin his march on election night.
+Sandy began its destructive tour of the American mainland in Florida, and that is where the former governor of Massachusetts needs to begin his march on Election Night.

 If Romney wins Florida, he instantly leaps into real contention by adding that state's 29 electoral votes to the 191 that virtually everyone agrees he already has locked up (counting all the states the GOP ticket won in 2008 plus Indiana).

 Florida lifts the nominee to a projected 220, with just 50 to go to the White House.
 Following the Sandy track sends him northward to two more battleground states that felt Sandy's wrath just a week ago, North Carolina and Virginia.
-Most map- and chart-makers (including we here at NPR) have already awarded North Carolina to Romney and his running mate, Paul Ryan.
-If close-fought Virginia follows suit, the R-R team suddenly has 248 electoral votes and a gale-force wind at its back.
+Most map- and chart-makers (including us here at NPR) have already awarded North Carolina to Romney and his running mate, Paul Ryan.
+If close-fought Virginia follows suit, the R-R team suddenly has 248 electoral votes and a gale-force wind at their back.